ISAC-GROUP/UltraGSAttack/README.md

 ## ✔️Usage

-1. **Download**: Clone or download the dataset locally. **Due to the number of files, we have also placed the datasets on Google Drive.**
+1. **Download**: Clone or download the dataset locally. **Due to potentially unstable network connections and the number of files, we have also placed the datasets on Google Drive.**

 ```bash
 git clone https://github.com/ISAC-GROUP/UltraGSAttack.git